Canon EOS 80D Review

 One of the best things about the Canon EOS 80D is its Live View mode and the faster autofocus, which is now usable.

-Even though it’s not as fast as the other mirrorless cameras, it still works finer than the 70D.
-Moreover, the swiftness stays intact with the different third-party lenses, not just Canon’s STM models.
+Although it’s not as fast as the other mirrorless cameras, it still works better than the 70D.
+Moreover, its swiftness is maintained with different third-party lenses, not just Canon’s STM models.

 Conversely, the Servo AI focus, one of Canon’s continuous autofocus, also performs well while delivering adequate numbers of in-focus shots out of every burst and f/8.Even though there isn’t any significant change in the continuous frame rate, the raw burst has increased to 21 shots from 17.